lucasdicioccio/microdns/README.md

 -- comments start with "--"
 -- all records have fixed TTL to 300
 -- there are no wildcards
--- there is no @ special syntax
--- all domain names are fqdns
+-- the @ special syntax replaces the current apex in some records (from the commandline or overriden) -- otherwise, all domain names are fqdns

 -- A and AAAA records
 A example.com.
 1.2.3.4